cloudflare/workers-rs/examples/emscripten-tcp/README.md

 `#[wasm_bindgen(jspi)]` export returns a Promise to the runtime while the Rust side stays synchronous.

+The toolchain links `-sREENTRANT_JSPI`, so each activation of `fetch` runs on its own shadow stack and concurrent requests to one isolate each drive their own runtime.

 `rust-toolchain.toml` selects `beta` (`OwnedFd::try_clone` on emscripten,
 used by mio's registry, lands in 1.99).